malramsay64/Crystal_Melting/notebooks/02_calculating_melting_rate_errors.md

 def gradient_regression_mean(df):
     """Calculate the gradient using linear regression.

-    The y value of the gradient is of eah volume divided by the mean of the surface area over the course of the simulation.
+    The y value of the gradient is of each volume divided by the mean of the surface area over the course of the simulation.
 This is an adjustment to bring the accuracy of the resulting slope closer to that calculated by other methods.